contagon/handbook/handbook/33-records-and-reports.md

 The [Quarterly Report](https://lcr.churchofjesuschrist.org/report/quarterly-report) generally includes information for only the last month of each quarter.
 An exception is the report of ministering interviews, which are reported for the entire quarter.
 The stake president or bishop may request some information monthly.

-The ward clerk or an assistant ward clerk prepares the report under the direction of the bishop.
+The ward clerk or an assistant ward clerk prepares the report under the bishop’s guidance.
 By the 10th of the month following the end of each quarter, quorum and organization leaders or secretaries give attendance information for the previous month to the clerk so he can include it in the report.
 The elders quorum and Relief Society give ministering interview reports for the quarter.
 The bishop reviews the report for accuracy and makes sure the clerk submits it on time.

 _Units That Use Church Record-Keeping Software._ A clerk from each ward prepares the report on the computer and transmits it electronically to Church headquarters according to instructions on the report.
 Clerks print, distribute, and retain copies as needed.